Why a Weak Rupee Hurts Indian Households and Why Exports Matter More Than Ever

 Why Depreciation Often Hurts Indian Businesses

+There is a comforting story we tell ourselves: a weak rupee helps exports.
 It sounds reassuring.
 It suggests control.
 It implies that pain today will yield gains tomorrow.
+But this story collapses under scrutiny.

 Most Indian exporters import what they export—components, chemicals, machinery, intermediates.
 When the rupee weakens, their costs rise along with their revenues.
 For many MSMEs, the margin gain never arrives.
 What arrives instead is pressure.